borngraced/nockbox-multisig/README.md

 ## Usage Flow

 ### 1. Connect Wallet
-- Click "Connect Wallet" to connect Iris Wallet extension(not tested!!!)
+- Click "Connect Wallet" to connect Iris Wallet extension(not tested with real funds atleast!!!)
 - Or use "Test Mode" for development/testing

 ### 2. Create/Select Multisig Account